european-central-bank/BEAR-toolbox/README.md

 __**From MATLAB**__ or __**MATLAB Online**__

-To install the toolbox directly from MATLAB, please go to HOME > Add Ons, search for BEAR and install the toolbox (comming soon).
-Alternatively, follow the steps to install it from GitHub.
+To install the toolbox directly from MATLAB, please go to HOME > Add Ons, search for BEAR and install the toolbox.
+Alternatively, follow the steps below to install it from GitHub.

 __**From GitHub**__